 News New York State Pavilion in Queens struggling to make comeback The 54-year-old Queens relic needs significant structural work, and bids have thus far been deemed unviable by the parks department.
 The New York State Pavilion in Flushing Meadows-Corona Park is slated to receive structural upgrades and ambient lighting once a viable bid comes in, according to the Parks Department.
 Photo Credit: Jeff Bachner By Lisa L. Colangelo firstname.lastname@example.org @lisalcolangelo Updated July 1, 2018 3:11 PM Print Share fbShare Tweet gShare Email The New York State Pavilion, a hulking 54-year-old relic of the World’s Fair, has waited patiently for its return to glory.
 Once hailed as an architectural wonder of the Space Age, the massive, rusted structure in Flushing Meadows-Corona Park now simply marks the nightmarish traffic nexus of the Long Island Expressway, the Grand Central Parkway and the Van Wyck Expressway.
 Recent years have brought a resurgence of sorts for the structure, titled a “Modern Ruin,” in a 2014 documentary.
 City officials and preservationists have rallied together and secured $14 million for vital structural repairs and ambient lighting for the pavilion.
 But finding a firm that is ready — and able — to take on the project has proved to be its own challenge, causing even more delays.
 Only two construction companies responded to a bid that went out earlier this year.
 Neither were deemed viable by the Parks Department.
 The city will again solicit bids later this summer, and are hoping for a better response.
 “We certainly knew it was a complicated project, especially with the lighting element,” said Janice Melnick, administrator for Flushing Meadows-Corona Park.
 “We would have loved to have more bids come in.
 It’s such an important job and we want to make sure we get the right contractor to do it.”
 Designed by renowned architect Philip Johnson for the 1964-65 World’s Fair, the pavilion is comprised of the 350-foot-by-250-foot Tent of Tomorrow — supported by 16 columns that are 100-feet tall along — with three, tiered observation towers rising 60, 150 and 226 feet.
 The Tent of Tomorrow, which once boasted the largest cable suspension roof in the world, housed a huge terrazzo map of New York State.
 Only remnants of the map remain today.
 “It’s a masterful piece of architecture that has become iconic,” said Bill Cotter, a World’s Fair historian who has authored 12 books about the fairs.
 “You are not going to find another one like it, at least not anywhere I have ever been.”
 After the fair, the pavilion was used sporadically for concerts and as a roller rink but there was little money available for its upkeep.
 Until the 1980s, New Yorkers could walk inside the pavilion and across the map.
 Structural and safety concerns, however, eventually forced the city to close it to the public.
 “It has been neglected, but not forgotten,” said Mitchell Silverstein of the New York State Pavilion Paint Project, a volunteer group that has helped maintain the exterior of the pavilion since 2009 and has fought to get it more attention.
 Silverstein noted that hundreds of people waited for hours during 50th anniversary celebrations in 2014, just to take a peek inside the mysterious space.
 “It’s a public space that has been closed off for so long,” said Salmaan Khan, one of the founders of People for the Pavilion, a nonprofit that raises awareness of the historic structure.
 “This is a complex project and there are a lot of parts to it, but it’s important to keep it moving forward.”
 The reconstruction project will not transform the pavilion or provide unlimited public access, but Khan and Silverstein said it’s a crucial first step toward future renovations and possible uses.
 A team of engineers, architects and historic preservation experts crafted the design plan which includes repairing deteriorated concrete and stairs along with replacing electrical infrastructure and suspension cables.
 Colored lighting will give the commanding structure an almost ethereal glow in the nighttime.
 “Doing a big project in Flushing Meadows-Corona Park always presents its own unique challenges,” said Denise Richardson, executive director of the General Contractors Association.
 “It’s very heavily used and there’s lots of traffic.
 You also have the U.S. Open and Citi Field right there.”
 Fluctuating steel costs could be an issue, as well as having staging areas to store materials and transportation costs, Richardson said.
 City Councilman Barry Grodenchik, who chairs the Parks Committee, said the project could be a “game-changer” for the park and said he plans to hold hearings to find out why so many parks projects are delayed.
 But he acknowledged the issues are likely city regulations that the agency is required to follow.
 “It represents celebration of good times and survival through difficult times,” Silverstein said of the pavilion.
 “It has earned its place as a monument and should be re-purposed so it can give something back to the community. “ By Lisa L. Colangelo email@example.com @lisalcolangelo Lisa joined amNewYork as a staff writer in 2017.
 She previously worked at the New York Daily News and the Asbury Park Press covering politics, government and general assignment.
 Share on Facebook Share on Twitter More on this topic World’s Fair fountains in Queens to get $5M makeoverThe fountains were renovated in 2000, but broke again a few years later.
 Bid farewell to Flushing Bay’s infamous stench"You can actually smell the trees now."
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.